tkhamez/neucore-discord-plugin/README.md

 Next

 - Added Discord user ID and EVE character ID to some error messages, e.g. if a kick failed.
+- Added log entry when a user was added to the server.
 - The nickname is now removed if there is no longer a main character on Core.
 - Service accounts are now removed from Core accounts that no longer have a character.
 This also fixes an integrity constraint violation for `character_id` if it's 0.